xjyx/FEICP/README.md

 All the 3 steps of FEICP is integrated into a PBS script for qsub on on computing cluster and is out of the box so there's no need to install.

 # Setup
-The FEICP pipeline need the reference genome file and the gene annotation file used to find and annotate the circular.
+The FEICP pipeline need the reference genome file and the gene annotation file used to find and annotate the circular RNAs.
 The recommended gene annotation file are gencode, ENSEMBL or NCBI RefSeq GTF files.
 And the reference genome file should contain all the genome sequences.